jeftegoes/ExamplesDotnetJson/README.md

 - We should clearly **define functional** and **nonfunctional** requirements.
 - **Define** our **limits**, **constraints** and **assumptions** of the application and define business objectives clearly.
 - **Start** and **Grow Application** with **Metrics**
-  - How many Concurrent Users that our application handle ?
+  - How many Concurrent Users that our application handle?
-  - What is the target of expected Requests/second Latency ?
+  - What is the target of expected Requests/second Latency?
   - What level of application outage is acceptable?
 - **Business requirements drive** these **design considerations**.